 Business Process Flow

-Business Process Flow (BPF) turns your sales methodology into a guided, step-by-step process inside HARi.
-Every deal follows a defined path from first contact to closed-won.
+Business Process Flow (BPF) turns your methodology into a guided, step-by-step process inside HARi.
+The active record follows a defined path, with required fields enforced at each stage so nothing important is missed.

 What is a BPF?

-Section titled “What is a BPF?”A BPF is a visual stage bar at the top of a record page.
+Section titled “What is a BPF?”A BPF is a horizontal stage bar shown at the top of a record page.
 It shows:

 - The current stage (highlighted)